 These government-level priorities are translated to medium-term priorities for Te Papa Atawhai.

-Figure 2 shows the medium-term priorities in the context of our annual outputs, as well as our high-level purpose and outcomes.
+Figure 2 shows the medium-term priorities in the context of our appual outputs, as well as our highcontext of our annual outputs, as well as our highlevel purpose and outcomes.
 By working from the top to the bottom, Figure 2 shows the connections between what we intend to achieve and what we will do to achieve it.